hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-rest.md

 With REST APIs, all the GET endpoints can be cached at the server side or using a CDN.
 They can be cached by the browser as well and bookmarked by the client for frequent invocations.
 GraphQL doesn't follow the HTTP spec and is served over a single endpoint, usually (/graphql).
 Hence the queries cannot be cached in the same way as REST APIs.

-However caching on the client side is better because of the tooling.
-Some of the clients implementing caching layer (Apollo Client, URQL) makes use of GraphQL's schema and type system to allow them to maintain a cache on the client side.
+However caching on the client side is better than REST because of the tooling.
+Some of the clients implementing caching layer (Apollo Client, URQL) makes use of GraphQL's schema and type system using Introspection to allow them to maintain a cache on the client side.

+We will learn more about Introspection in the coming sections.